 The aim of Physical Education is to promote enjoyment through a variety of learning experiences and situations which stimulate the acquisition and development of a wide range of physical skills.
 At GCSE pupils are encouraged to investigate key issues affecting the modern world.
-Independent learning, research skills and the critical examination of evidence are central data, sports psychology, sociocultural influences and helath, fitness and well being.
+Independent learning, research skills and the critical examination of evidence are central.
 Through enthusiastic teaching, creative curriculum development we aim to develop skills of critical enquiry as well as a firm understanding of concepts through a variety of key questions while in a range of challenging environments.